RMNCLDYO/gemini-ai-toolkit/README.md

 ## Key Features
 - **Chat Functionality**: Engage in interactive conversations with Gemini's advanced conversational models.
 - **Image Captioning**: Analyze images to generate descriptive captions or insights.
+- **Audio Processing**: Transcribe or analyze audio.
 - **Text Generation**: Produce creative and contextually relevant text based on prompts.
 - **Command-Line Interface (CLI)**: Access the full suite of functionalities directly from the command line.
 - **Python Wrapper**: Simplify interaction with Google's Gemini models in only 2 lines of code.
 - **Streamed Responses**: Receive responses as they are generated for real-time interaction.
+- **JSON Mode**: Enable JSON-formatted responses for easier parsing and integration into applications.
 - **Safety Settings Integration**: Tailor safety filters to prevent the generation of inappropriate or unsafe content.
-- **Flexible Configuration**: Customize the token limits, safety thresholds, stop sequences, temperature and more.
+- **Flexible Configuration**: Customize the token limits, system prompt, stop sequences, temperature and more.
 - **Minimal Dependencies**: Built to be efficient and lightweight, requiring only the `requests` package for operation.

 ## Prerequisites